 Kale has plenty of vitamins and minerals that are essential for a dog’s health.
 Kale provides your pet with a good amount of Vitamins A, C, and K, all of which help boost the immune system and help your pet heal faster.
 It also contains iron, magnesium, calcium, potassium, copper, and other minerals that your pet needs to build strong bones and develop properly.

 There are almost no calories in kale, so you will not need to worry about putting weight on your dog by giving them some as a treat.
-It’s also low in sugar that would contribute to tooth decay, and it has no fat that might contribute to heart disease.
+It’s also low in sugar and has no fat that might contribute to obesity.

-Kale is very high in fiber, which can help balance your pet’s digestive system by regulating the water in the intestines.
+Kale is very high in fiber, which can help balance your pet’s digestive system by feeding the good bacteria in their gut and regulating the water in the intestines.
 A dog with a diet high in fiber is less likely to be constipated or have diarrhea.
 Fiber may also reduce the risk of colon cancer by expelling toxic waste faster.

-Kale is almost all water, so eating it will help your dog stay hydrated.
-It can be especially helpful if your pet hasn’t been drinking enough or is constipated.
-There is some risk from feeding it to a well-hydrated dog because the high moisture content can cause diarrhea.
+Kale is moisture-rich, so eating it will help your dog stay hydrated.
+It can be particularly beneficial if your pet hasn’t been drinking enough or is constipated.

 How Should I Feed Kale to My Dog?

 If your dog ate some kale when you weren’t looking, there is no reason to be concerned.
 It will be fine, and your pet will have gotten a few healthy nutrients.
 You can find kale listed in the ingredients of many dog foods.
-However, we recommend avoiding adding it to your pet’s regular diet because health problems can develop over time.
-The amount of kale in dog food is very small, and there are plenty of other healthy alternatives you can feed your pet, like peas, green beans, and cucumbers.
+However, we recommend avoiding adding it to your pet’s diet every day because health problems can develop over time.
+The amount of kale in dog food is very small, and there are plenty of other healthy alternatives you can use to rotate feeding your pet, like peas, green beans, spinach, and cucumbers.

 Other Foods Your Dog Might Eat: